 The Evolving Nature of Win32/Rovnix Attacks

 Unlike the majority of rootkits, even early Win32/Rovnix rootkits such as Win32/Rovnix.A (also known by the aliases BackDoor-CEP and Trojan:Win32/Sisproc eschew usage of Master Boot Record-based attacks which, while effective, are also easily detected by appropriate anti-malware programs.
-Instead, rootkits from the Win32/Rovnix family use an infection startup method that involves attacks against your computer’s NTFS bootstrap code.
+Instead, rootkits from the Win32/Rovnix family use an infection startup method that involves attacks against your computer's NTFS bootstrap code.
 New variants from Win32/Rovnix (such as Win32/Rovnix.B) have taken this several steps further by adding anti-detection encryption and a basic level of polymorphism, amongst other improvements.
 At the end of the day, these upgrades all serve to make new versions of Win32/Rovnix rootkits extremely difficult to detect and remove even in cases of normally-qualified anti-malware applications.

 Win32/Rovnix rootkits also function in multiple components, and may even be included partially in infections that are linked to other types of PC threats, such as Win32/Carberp-based Trojan droppers.
 They're capable of attacking both 32-bit and 64-bit versions of Windows, and, after installation, should be assumed to be constantly operational unless you've used specific anti-rootkit measures to disable them.
 However, like most rootkits, Win32/Rovnix rootkits will not show significant symptoms of their presence, although SpywareRemove.com malware researchers add the caveat that you may notice symptoms from other PC threats that Win32/Rovnix has downloaded onto your PC.
 Unlike normal programs, Win32/Rovnix even includes its own file system to conceal related files, which can make Win32/Rovnix very close to effectively invisible.